martinsosafer/Script-TimerApp/apps/nextjs/README.md

 **Resend** is the dependency used to send emails to users.
 The singleton is located at: `/packages/email/resend/client.ts`

+### Register and Login

-When a user request for an access login through email and password (to create an account) or with "Send me a link" on the `/register` page, Next Auth triggers `/packages/auth/send-verification-request.ts`.
+- When a user request for an access login through email and password (to create an account) or with "Send me a link" on the `/register` page, Next Auth triggers `/packages/auth/send-verification-request.ts`.

+- If the email was delivered successfully, the app redirects to `/checkemail` to inform the user.

+> To **test** if the Resend service is working correctly use:
+>
+> `delivered@resend.dev` - Email being delivered.
+>
+> `bounced@resend.dev` - Email bouncing.

 ---